go-gorm/gorm/gitbook/docs/structure.md

 bin/*
 ```

-### Project documentation / Sub-directory {#subdirectory}
+### Project integration with subdirectory {#subdirectory}

-For project documentaiton, it sometimes better to use a diretcory (like `docs/`) to store the prject's documentation.
-You can use a `.gitbook` file to indicate to GitBook in which folder the book is stored:
+For software projects, you can use a subdirectory (like `docs/`) to store the book for the project's documentation.
+You can configure the [`root` option](config.md) to indicate the folder where GitBook can find the book's files:

 ```
 .
-├── .gitbook
+├── book.json
 └── docs/
     ├── README.md
     └── SUMMARY.md
 ```

-With `.gitbook` containing:
+With `book.json` containing:

 ```
-./docs/
+{
+    "root": "./docs"
+}
 ```